Functional sufficient dimension reduction through distance covariance: Numerical studies

 where $n_{te}=65$ is the size of test sample, $\widehat{y}_j$ is the predictive value and $y_j$ is the corresponding observed value.
-The results are reported in Table \ref{Realdata}.
+We also use 5-fold cross-validation discussed in Subsection \ref{subsecK} to select parameters $D$ and $K$.
+The parameters selected by the cross-validation method are $(D,K)=(5,4)$, the same as those of the previous method.
+The results of the prediction errors for different estimators are reported in Table \ref{Realdata}.
 From Table \ref{Realdata}, our proposed method outperforms FSIR, FSAVE, FDR and FCR under all settings.
-Figure \ref{realdatafig} is the plot of $\widehat{y}=\widehat{g}\big(\widehat{\xi}_1,\ \widehat{\xi}_2,\ \widehat{\xi}_3,\ \widehat{\xi}_4\big)$ versus $y$ for FDCOV method on test sample.
-The figure shows that the predictive responses are really close to the test sample which indicates that our method retains enough information for regression to predict the response variable.
+Figure \ref{realdatafig} is the plot of $\widehat{y}=\widehat{g}\big(\widehat{\xi}_1,\ \widehat{\xi}_2,\ \widehat{\xi}_3,\ \widehat{\xi}_4\big)$ versus $y$ for our proposed FDCOV method and other competing methods on the test sample.
+The figure shows that the predictive responses for the proposed method are really closer to the test sample than some other methods, which indicates that our proposed method retains enough information for regression to predict the response variable.